 Not convincing enough?
 Well, in the same bistro another and more recent French hero was a frequent visitor.
 Eric ‘The King’ Cantona, French football star far beyond French borders, came here incognito to enjoy his plat du jour.
 And he was right because they served a regional cuisine that was decent, stripped of all frills and unpretentious.
 Just the way we like it on holidays.
 Cantona, born and raised in Marseille, is also echoing Petalugue and on his turn attached his name to the pastis.
 He is the designer of a bottle of Ricard 51 that came on the market as a collector’s item in limited numbers.

 And for who would not agree with my arguments should know that Ernest Hemingway surely would.
 He stayed at the Inn for quite some time.
 Furthermore, I can add thousands of olive trees in the area, a well-stocked tabac, an avenue of plane trees in the center, a great olive oil mill, and the passion for bulls that grows intenser as you draw deeper from here southward.
 If you descend to Provence for your next holiday, then Mouriès is worth a detour.

 I write this piece in the past tense.
 The bistro was closed in recent years, and during our last passage in 2017, it was still the case.
 What once was the beating heart of the village, lies neglected and became the symbol of the melancholy with which the French struggle these days.

-I’m wondering whether a candidate as Macron, who likes to perform in exciting young cities like Toulouse, can guide these small dormant communities into the 21st century.
+I’m wondering whether a candidate as Macron, who likes to perform in exciting young cities like Toulouse in the South of France, can guide these small dormant communities into the 21st century.